CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-singularity.md

-# Utilizing Singularity containers in SD-Desktop
+# Utilizing Apptainer containers in SD-Desktop

 As the SD Desktop is not directly connected internet, you can't use tools like Git, Conda or Pip to install new software there.
-Instead, you can use Singularity [Singularity](https://sylabs.io/guides/3.8/user-guide/) software container tool to add new software to your SD Desktop environment.
-However, you have to first build or download a Singularity container elsewhere, and then use _Allas/SD Connect_ to import the container to SD Desktop.
+Instead, you can use [Apptainer](https://apptainer.org/docs/user/latest/introduction.html) software container tool to add new software to your SD Desktop environment.
+However, you have to first build or download an Apptainer container elsewhere, and then use _Allas/SD Connect_ to import the container to SD Desktop.
+(Note: Apptainer is a fork on Singularty container system, so in many accaciosn instructions may refrer to Singularity.
+In most cases you can just replace Singularity with Apptainer).

-If you have root access to a machine with singularity, you can build your own container that contains exactly the software and datasets you need.
-Many software are also available as ready-made Singularity containers or as Docker containers that can be converted into
+If you have root access to a machine with Apptainer, you can build your own container that contains exactly the software and datasets you need.
+Many software are also available as ready-made Apptainer containers or as Docker containers that can be converted into
-Singularity containers.
-In this document we show how to import a ready-made Singularity container from a public repository to SD Desktop.
+Appainer containers.
+In this document we show how to import a ready-made Apptaner container from a public repository to SD Desktop.

 ## Importing ready-made container through Puhti

 In the example below we import [BETA Binding and Expression Target Analysis](https://cistrome.org/BETA/index.html) software to SD Desktop.
-This tool is available as a ready-made Singularity container in [Biocontainers](https://biocontainers.pro/registry) repository.
+This tool is available as a ready-made Apptainer container in [Biocontainers](https://biocontainers.pro/registry) repository.
 You can find the tool by searching for _Binding and Expression Target Analysis_ in the repository.
 When you open the detailed information of the resulting _cistrome_beta_ container, you can see that the singularity module can be downloaded from URL: <https://depot.galaxyproject.org/singularity/cistrome_beta:1.0.7--py27heb79e2c_4>